airbnb/ResilientDecoding/README.md

 No. If you have a type that is generic over `<T>` and specify `@Resilient var someResilient: T`  it will not matter if `T` is an array or dictionary, it will be treated as a single value.

+### Why doesn't Resilient conform to `Hashable` or `Equatable` when its value does?

+We believe that different consumers may have different understandings of what equality means for a `Resilient` type in the presence of errors.
+For instance, are two resilient properties equal if one recovered an error and the other decoded successfully?
+Depending on the use case, consumers may want to define equality differently and since it is fairly simple to define `Resilient` equality in an extension, we prefer to leave it to the consumer to decide.

+### Why doesn't Resilient conform to `Encodable` when its value does?

+We don't explicitly conform `Resilient` to `Encodable` because the encoding may be lossy in the presence of errors.
+If you are sure that this isn't an issue for your use case, it should be simple to provide an `Encodable` conformance in your own module.

 ## More Details

 For more information about what how exactly a particular `Resilient` field will behave when it encounters a particular error, I recommend consulting the unit tests.